TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkAppleMdm.md

 BODY <IAppleMdmPatchInput>: Apple MDM Patch Input
   - `[AllowMobileUserEnrollment <Boolean?>]`: A toggle to allow mobile device enrollment for an organization.
+  - `[AppleCertCreatorAppleId <String>]`: The Apple ID of the admin who created the Apple signed certificate.
   - `[AppleSignedCert <String>]`: A signed certificate obtained from Apple after providing Apple with the plist file provided on POST.
   - `[DefaultIosUserEnrollmentDeviceGroupId <String>]`: ObjectId uniquely identifying the MDM default iOS user enrollment device group.
   - `[DefaultSystemGroupId <String>]`: ObjectId uniquely identifying the MDM default System Group.